brokenrockstudios/website/blog/2023-07-21-p1-dev-update-1/index.md

 But that's not all; we have even more surprises in store!
 Our team has been hard at work crafting an array of innovative game modes that will challenge your strategy, teamwork, and skills.
 Whether you're a seasoned gamer or a newcomer to the battlefield, there's something here for everyone!

-As we continue developing <span style={{ color: '#F28C28', fontWeight: 'bold', fontSize: '1.2em' }}>P1</span>, we remain committed to delivering a fun, polished, and enjoyable experience for all our players.
+As we continue developing <HL12>P1</HL12>, we remain committed to delivering a fun, polished, and enjoyable experience for all our players.
 We're eagerly anticipating the day when you can join us in this incredible adventure and experience firsthand the excitement, camaraderie, and fierce competition that awaits in our frog-filled universe.

 Stay tuned for more updates, as we'll be sharing behind-the-scenes peeks, gameplay teasers, and further announcements on our journey to release!
 Thank you for your support, and we can't wait to hop into action with you in "Frog of War!"